 Baking time is crucial

-I have experimented with the baking time for a Torta Caprese several times and learned that the baking time is crucial for the perfect Torta.
-A Torta Caprese should be not too dry.
-So baking time is crucial, a baking time of around 40 minutes at 350 °F makes the cake perfectly moist.
-To sample, it is best to pierce the cake with a wooden stick in the middle from 35 – 40 minutes of baking time – if damp crumbs adhere to it, the cake is just right.
-If liquid dough sticks, extend the baking time by a few minutes.
+• To sample, it is best to pierce the cake with a wooden stick in the middle after 35 – 40 minutes of baking time – if damp crumbs adhere to it, the cake is just right.

-Knowing your oven
+Knowing your Oven

 Of all the equipment you use, your oven is the most important.
-Beware not all thermostats are always accurate.
-So it is wise to check the oven temp with an oven thermometer.
-To that preheat your oven to a set temp and move the thermometer from place to place to find out whether or not it is heating evenly.
-You may discover that your oven has hotter and cooler areas.
-The best way to bake the cake is on the middle shelves, turning the cake or pastries around so they cook evenly.
+Beware that not all thermostats are always accurate.
+So, it is wise to check the oven temperature with an oven thermometer.
+To do that, preheat your oven to a set temperature and move the thermometer from place to place to find out whether or not it is heating evenly.

 The Taste